dapr/docs/daprdocs/content/en/reference/components-reference/supported-pubsub/setup-aws-snssqs.md

 #### SNS/SQS Contention with Dapr

 Fundamentally, SNS aggregates messages from multiple publisher topics into a single SQS queue by creating SQS subscriptions to those topics.
 As a subscriber, the SNS/SQS PubSub component consumes messages from that sole SQS queue.
 However, like any SQS consumer, the component cannot selectively retrieve only messages published to specific SNS topics it is configured to subscribe to.
 This can result in the component receiving messages originating from topics without associated handlers.
 Typically this occurs during component initialization, if infrastructure subscriptions are ready before component subscription handlers, or during shutdown, if component handlers are removed before infrastructure subscriptions.
 Since this issue affects any SQS consumer of multiple SNS topics, the component cannot prevent consuming messages from topics lacking handlers.
 When this happens, the component logs an error indicating such messages were erroneously retrieved.
+In these situations, the unhandled messages would reappear in SQS with their [receive count](https://docs.aws.amazon.com/AWSSimpleQueueService/latest/SQSDeveloperGuide/sqs-dead-letter-queues.html#sqs-receive-count) decremented after each pull.
+Thus, there is a risk that an unhandled message could exceed its `messageReceiveLimit` and be lost.

+{{% alert title="Important" color="warning" %}}
+It is therefore advisable to consider potential contention scenarios when using SNS/SQS with Dapr, and configure `messageReceiveLimit` appropriately.
+It is also highly recommended to use SQS dead-letter queues by setting `sqsDeadLettersQueueName` to prevent losing messages.
+{{% /alert %}}

 ## Create an SNS/SQS instance